dlozanob/My-Notes/CSS.md

 >[!Note]
 >Use `position: -webkit-sticky;` on Safari for sticky elements

 >[!Note]
+>An _absolute_ positioned element will be placed relatively to the nearest container element of type `position: relative`.
+The relative element by default is _body_

+>[!Note]
 >The `position` property works along with the `top`, `bottom`, `left`, `right` properites, they won't work if the position property is not set (_static_ position by default)